Claudia lost weight with a prior Weight Watchers program and is continuing with PointsPlus.

 *People following the Weight Watchers plan can expect to lose 1-2 pounds per week.

 I grew up in Mexico.
-As a child I was overweight and tormented.
-The kids had 20 nicknames for me, and they all translated as "chubby."
-I immigrated to the United States at age 27 and settled in California, where the weight gain continued.
-Only in 2000, after my doctor told me I was obese and I saw particularly unflattering photos of myself, did I get serious about losing weight.
+As a child I was overweight and constantly tormented.
+The kids had 20 nicknames for me, and they all translated to "chubby."
+I immigrated to the United States when I was 27 and settled in California, where I continued to gain weight.
+After my doctor told me I was obese and I saw particularly unflattering photos of myself, I got serious about getting healthy.
+Weight Watchers got me there.

-Once I had lost the weight, I became a Leader.
-And as soon as I started leading meetings, members, seeing a Latin face at the front of the room, began to approach me about conducting meetings in Spanish.
+Once I lost the weight, I became a Leader.
+And as soon as I started leading meetings, Members appreciated seeing a Latina face at the front of the room and began to approach me about conducting meetings in Spanish.
 That started an endless stream of requests for meetings that were not only in a language the community could understand, but that also addressed the concerns of that community.

 Many of my members share my Mexican heritage.
 We recognize that family gatherings in our culture can be tricky.
+When it’s someone’s birthday, you always hear “What do you want to eat?” not, “Here’s a check.”
 Refusing calorie-laden dishes, like chile rellenos, isn't just rejecting food, it's rejecting your culture.
 I had to learn to manage difficult situations.
 I learned that portion control can go a long way in weight management.
 I know now that I don't ever want to turn down my favorite foods, but I need to make sure not to let mom pile 10 tacos on my plate when just two will do.

-The greatest challenge I face in the Hispanic community is the widespread misconception that members have to buy Weight Watchers food in order to follow the plan.
-I am personally trying my best to educate and explain the true essence of "healthy lifestyle" and behavior change to the Hispanic people.
+The greatest challenge I face in the Hispanic community is the widespread misconception that members have to buy Weight Watchers food in order to follow the Plan.
+I’m personally trying my best to educate and explain the true essence of "healthy lifestyle" and behavior change to my community.